blockchainsllc/in3-docs/docs/incentivization.md

 Because the higher the price a user paid, the higher the voting power, which they may use to upgrade or downgrade the reputation of the node.
 This reputation will directly incluence the payment to the node.

-That's why, for a node, the score of a client depends as following:
+That's why, for a node, the score of a client depends on what follows:

 ```math
 score_c =  \frac{ paid_c \cdot requests_{total}} { requests_c \cdot paid_{total} + 1}
 ```

-The score would be 1 if the payment a node receives has the same percentage of requests from a ecosystem as the payment of the ecosystem represents relative to the total payment per month.
-So paying a higher price would increase its score.
+The score would be 1 if the payment a node receives has the same percentage of requests from an ecosystem as the payment of the ecosystem represented relative to the total payment per month.
+So, paying a higher price would increase its score.

 ## Client Identification